 Cascade Mountain offers four terrain parks aimed at adventuresome snowboarders and freeskiers.
 The Cottontail Beginner/Progression Park has small jumps and rails for those still learning the sport, while the Super Park boasts such challenging features as America's longest S-rail, so challenging that if you ride it all on video you get a free season pass.
 For the last several years, top snowboarders from the region have come for the Midwest Open, where catching not just big air but huge air is the goal.
 The resort offers a "Learn a Lifetime Sport" program that includes lift tickets, rental equipment and lessons for those seeking their first taste of the action.
 Families with youngsters will also be interested in Cascade's 800-foot snow tubing run.

 Located just north of the Wisconsin/Illinois border, Wilmot Mountain is one of the top snowboarding areas in the greater Chicago area.
 Wilmot has been a winter sports destination since 1938 when Walter Stopa leased the property and began offering winter skiing.
 Stopa was one of the early pioneers in the art of making snow, a technology that removed the unpredictability from Wisconsin winters.
-Still in the Stopa family, Wilmot has evolved over the years to accommodate the popularity of snowboarding.
+Now part of the Vail Resorts family, Wilmot has evolved over the years to accommodate the popularity of snowboarding.
 There is now a Terrain Garden for very young snowboarders.
 For more serious shredders Wilmot's annual Winter Carnival features rail jam, mogul and big air competitions among its many other events.